RusPosevkin/udacity-performance-optimization/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+The main purpose of this project is to optimize this boilerplate online portfolio for speed.
+In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques that have been picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ## How to start
 1. Clone this repository https://github.com/RusPosevkin/udacity-performance-optimization.git